 Some themes just keep coming up.
-On certain frequently-occurring competencies actively sought in recruitment, I’ve coached many hundreds of people.
+On the common competencies actively sought in interview, I’ve coached many hundreds of people.
 One of these is trust-building.

 So, I decided it was necessary to cross-check against some of the gurus.
 The softly spoken Frances Frei, a Harvard Business School professor, deems trust as the marker and fuel to unprecedented human progress.
 She recently assigned herself to Uber to immerse and work out why trust was failing.

 In my role-plays at Corballis Communication, I have four typical indicators for assessing trust-building narratives, scalable depending on the seniority of my client.
-I’ll come to mine in a moment.
+I’ll come to these in a moment.

 Frances on the other hand has just three (for me to map against, today).
 Hers are: 1. being authentic; 2. being rigorous in your logic; and 3. being empathetic.
 She argues that for trust to win, we need all three at once.